modular-magician/terraform-provider-google-beta/website/docs/r/privateca_certificate.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{location}}/caPools/{{pool}}/certificates/{{name}}`

+* `issuer_certificate_authority` -
+  The resource name of the issuing CertificateAuthority in the format projects/*/locations/*/caPools/*/certificateAuthorities/*.

 * `revocation_details` -
   Output only.
 Details regarding the revocation of this Certificate.
 This Certificate is considered revoked if and only if this field is present.